NVIDIA/NVFlare/examples/brats18/README.md

 ## 3. Run automated experiments

 ### 3.1 FedAvg with and without differential privacy

+#### 3.1.1 Test FedAvg with and without differential privacy on 2 clients and GPUs
 Next, FL training will start automatically.

 The [run_poc.sh](./run_poc.sh) script follows this pattern: